patrickamsler/kubernetes-ckad-notes/notes.md

 ```

 ### Readiness
-Indicates whether the Container is ready to service requests.
-If the readiness probe fails, the endpoints controller removes the Pod’s IP address from the endpoints of all Services
+Indicates whether the container is ready to service requests.
+If the readiness probe fails, the endpoints controller removes the Pod’s IP address from the endpoints of all services.

 Readiness HTTP probe
 ```yaml